Speed up your review and approval process in 9 simple steps

 Video engineers may struggle to implement feedback because it’s unclear, and it fails to accurately articulate a thought.
 To make life easier, you should do your best to make sure that everyone uses a clear, common vocabulary.

 Your video engineer might understand what a bridging shot is, but if everyone is using technical language, confusion may occur.
+Establishing clear criteria and encouraging effective communication will help different stakeholders provide feedback more clearly.

 Tip #3: Craft clear feedback.